jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Relationship with section 2B of Parental Leave and Employment Protection Act 1987 (5) Section 2B of the Parental Leave and Employment Protection Act 1987 applies for the purposes of subsection (1)﻿(b) if a person—
-  (a) gives birth to 2 or more children as a result of 1 pregnancy; or (b) assumes the care of 2 or more children with a view to adoption.
+  (a) gives birth to 2 or more children as a result of 1 pregnancy; or (b) becomes the primary carer (as defined in the Parental Leave and Employment Protection Act 1987) in respect of 2 or more children within a 4-week period.
 Payment of parental tax credit
 (6) The parental tax credit is paid to the person either— (a) as a tax credit in an end-of-year assessment; or